 Eating disorders are a group of conditions marked by an unhealthy relationship with food that come from differences in the brain’s reaction to food and eating.
-Brain patterns exist that make it difficult for a person to feel calm and regulated, in control of themselves.
+For example, brain patterns exist that make it difficult for a person to feel calm and regulated, in control of themselves.
 These patterns have an underlying neurological basis that leads a person to compulsive behaviors.
 A compulsion creates a strong desire or need.
 Unfortunately, the desire in eating disorders, is to eat, not to eat, or a combination of the two.
 Hence, the person feels like the need to eat or avoid eating to feel in control.
 Eating disorders are not really about food.
 It’s an unhealthy way to try to cope with emotional problems.

-Eating disorders develop during the teenage and young adult years and affect young women more than any other population.
-Eating Disorders can coexist with other psychological and medical issues such as low self-esteem, depression, anxiety, emotional regulation issues, and substance abuse.
-Eating disorders can be difficult to diagnose because most times the person keeps their behaviors hidden from others.
+Eating disorders develop during the teenage and young adult years.
+Also, they affect young women more than any other population.
+They can coexist with other psychological and medical issues.
+What this means is, low self-esteem, depression, anxiety, emotional regulation issues, and substance abuse often go along with eating challenges.
+Diagnosis is usually difficult because most times the person keeps their behaviors hidden from others.
 These disorders are serious, causing life-threatening health issues and can be fatal if left untreated.